Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 #### Custom Limits

-Depending on the assumptions behind our data, we can also change the out of range data to a hard limit.
+Depending on the assumptions behind our data, we can also change the out-of-range data to a hard limit.
 For example, we can set all average ratings above 5 as 5.

 ```python